AzkaLM/AzkaLM/README.md

-- 👋Hi, I’m @AzkaLM
+- 👋Hey there, I’m @AzkaLM
 - 🔍 I’m interested in Honing my Programming skills
-- 🌱 I’m currently learning C++,Python,JS, Lua
+- 🌱 I’m currently learning C++,Python,JS,Lua
 - ⛓️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Just As Easy as contacting my Email

 <!---
 AzkaLM/AzkaLM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.